London marathon runner stops to help man finish race

 Matt Rees, a member of the Swansea Harriers Athletics Club, rounded mile 26 of the race with David Wyeth, of Chorlton Runners, leaning on his shoulder.
 Video of the race shows the two passing by Buckingham Palace before reaching the finish line, with England's Prince William and others in the crowd cheering.

-Rees said he saw Wyeth laying on the ground and unable to stand up, so he placed Wyeth's arm around his neck and urged him to continue.
+Rees said he saw Wyeth lying on the ground and unable to stand up, so he placed Wyeth's arm around his neck and urged him to continue.

 "I thought 'A few seconds to me means nothing, this guy needs my help," the 29-year-old told NBC News.
 "I told him the finish line was close...
 The crowd was incredible, they were all cheering us."